 Lessen your Risk with Self-Publishing Methods

-Self-publishing is fraught with difficulty, yet it can be really good for business… so first:
+Self-publishing is fraught with difficulty, yet it can be really good for business or career… so first:

 - Get some advice on strategy (covering goals, branding and book channels).